pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-06-06-chollet-arc-challenge.liquid.md

 contexts, we can go from a single example to a general principle.

 Contemporary approaches at measuring the performance of intelligent systems is to create task-specific benchmarks.
-In comparison, intelligence test for humans measure the performance over a range of distinct tasks.
+In comparison, intelligence tests for humans measure the performance over a range of distinct tasks.

 The [measure of intelligence proposed by Chollet](/chollet-general-intelligence-test),